ayvazyan10/AmeriaBankvpos/readme.md

 ### 📋 Statuses
 This package returns the payment status as a string in the status key of the response array.
 The possible statuses are:

-- SUCCESS: The payment has been successfully processed.
+- SUCCESS: The payment approved and can be processed.
 - FAIL: The payment failed or was declined.

 ### ⚡ All Methods